Virtual Machine

 VM NICS

 VMs created via the portal can only have one NIC.
-If you would like to add additional NICs to your VM please submit a ticket at https://my.it.ufl.edu.
+If you would like to add additional NICs to your VM please submit a help ticket.

 VM NICs are placed on a single VLAN and can access any subnet on that VLAN.